Condado Lagoon

 Condado Lagoon (Laguna del Condado) is located in San Juan, Puerto Rico.
 It is an effluent body of water that flows freely between the Condado and Miramar neighborhoods of Santurce, a barrio of San Juan.
+It is connected to the Atlantic Ocean by El Boquerón to the north, and to the San Juan Bay by San Antonio Channel to the west.